manifoldxyz/royalty-registry-solidity/README.md

 An upgradeable version of both the Royalty Registry and Royalty Engine (v1) will be deployed for public consumption.
 There should only be one instance of the Royalty Registry (in order to ensure that people who wish to override do not have to do so in multiple places), while many instances of the Royalty Engine can exist.

 Marketplaces may choose to directly inherit the Royalty Engine to save a bit of gas (from our testing, a possible savings of 6400 gas per lookup).

+## Example Override Implementations

+See ```contracts/overrides/RoyaltyOverride.sol``` for a reference override implementation.
+You can use EIP2981RoyaltyOverride to create a royalty implementation for your existing smart contract, and set the royalty override of your existing token contract to this new implementation.

+If you are implementing a completely new token contract, please feel free to use this reference implementation as part of your core contract.

 ### Web3 dApp
 We intend to deploy a web3 dApp which will: